 - this form is often missed by taxpayers

-- if missed or filed late it carries a $10,000 first offense penalty and $25,000 repeat offense penalty
+- if missed or filed late it carries a $10,000 first offence penalty and $25,000 repeat offence penalty

 - this form is terribly complicated to complete and requires an in-depth knowledge of both Canadian and US income tax rules

 - the recent US US tax changes under the Tax Cuts and Jobs Act of 2017 resulted in significant change to this form including Global Intangible Low-Tax Income regime.